Control/select media features

 When your video/audio has finished playing, you can set what happens at the “end of file”.
 The different modes are:

-1. EOF - Pause : Just pause when the media has reached it’s end.
+EOF - Pause : Pause when the media has reached its end.

-Note: As seen above, you can choose to replace all triggers of a “Pause” in the end of a file to perform a “Stop” instead.
-Does, your video will stop/rewind to start instead of pausing in the end.
-In the settings, you can also trigger a “media visibility fade down” when a stop/rewind occurs.
+Note: As seen above, you can choose to replace all end-of-file “Pause” triggers with “Stop” instead.
+Then your video will stop and rewind to the start instead of pausing at the end.
+In the settings, you can also trigger a “media visibility fade down” when a Stop/Rewind occurs.